JeffersonLab/clas12-timeline/doc/qa.md

 # Procedures and Checklists

-The following **checklists** must be followed for any QADB production.
+The following **checklists** must be followed for any QADB production; click each checklist item to expand details.

-- you may copy and paste the checklist elsewhere, so you may keep track of your progress
+> [!TIP]
-- click each item to expand the details
+> Before expanding checklist items, copy and paste the checklist elsewhere, so you may keep track of your progress.

 ## :zap: Automatic QA :zap: